December 27th, 2011, 03:02 PM #1

 Facebook Follows Server Brains From Taiwan to China | Wired Enterprise | Wired.com

 Google, Facebook, and other giants of the internet demand something very different from the standard servers sold by the likes of traditional manufacturers Dell and HP.
 And because they purchase such a large number of machines, they can afford to design their own in tandem with original design manufacturers (ODMs) in East Asia.
 These ODMs are the same companies that build machines for Dell, HP, and other original equipment manufacturers (OEMs).
-In essence, Google and Facebook are cutting the Dells and the HPs out of the equation, causing a major shift in the market.Government is a disease pretending to be a cure!
+In essence, Google and Facebook are cutting the Dells and the HPs out of the equation, causing a major shift in the market.Johnathon Gruber is the most honest spokesman for the Democrat party.

 December 28th, 2011, 10:14 AM #2